Last Updated on February 8, 2026

 Table of Contents

-Walk over Tower Bridge’s Sky High Glass Floor
+Walk over Tower Bridge’s Glass Floor (A Thrill Teens Love)

 A visit to Tower Bridge is educational and fun for teens!

 Visit the magnificent Victorian Engine rooms.
-Learn about this incredible feat of Victorian engineering and discover how the Bridge is raised.
+Learn about this incredible feat of Victorian engineering and discover how the bridge is raised to let tall boats through.
 Teenagers will enjoy walking across the glass floors, which are 42 meters above the River Thames.

-It’s a great place to take an Instagram worth selfie.
+It’s a great place to take an Insta selfie.

 If you have a teen with an adrenaline seeking spirit, this is a must